-- 5 Use the keypad to edit the alias. - 6 Perform one of the following actions: - Press the Menu Select button directly below OK once you are done. - Press the Menu Select button directly below CNCL to return to the Waypoints main screen. - 7 The display shows <WRYPOINT NAME> UPDATED and the radio returns to the Waypoints main screen. - 8 Perform one of the following actions: - Press the Menu Select button directly below BACK to return to the previous screen. - Press n or the PTT button to return to the Home screen.
+- Press the Menu Select button directly below Cncl to return to the Waypoints main screen. - 7 The display shows (Waypoint name) Updated and the radio returns to the Waypoints main screen.

+- 8 Perform one of the following actions: - Press the Menu Select button directly below Back to return to the previous screen. - Press or the PTT button to return to the Home screen.